adamsilver/maintainablecss.com-jekyll/_chapters/09-organisation.md

 *Discoverability* is an important part of writing maintainable CSS.
 And, the ease of tracking down CSS, becomes more and more important as a project grows in size.

-There are generally two approaches to consider.
+There are two approaches to consider.
 Let's discuss each in turn.

 ## 1. CSS in one folder